 Cheaper Than Natural Diamonds

 Why is this?
-Well, the cost of cutting, polishing and inspecting lab-grown diamonds is pretty similar to mined diamonds, but the supply chain is where the difference lies.
+Well, the cost of cutting, polishing and inspecting lab diamonds is pretty similar to mined diamonds, but the supply chain is where the difference lies.
 Mined diamonds have a much longer supply chain, and since they pass through many more hands than a lab-grown diamond, the cost is increased to cover all the extra work that’s required.
-Lab-grown diamonds skip the time-consuming mining and distribution steps, meaning they can be sold for a lighter price.
+Lab diamonds skip the time-consuming mining and distribution steps, meaning they can be sold for a lighter price.

 A wide variety of cuts and colours